jbferet/prospect/paper/paper.md

 `SpecPROSPECT` includes the leaf refractive index and all specific absorption coefficents defined on the spectral range from 400 nm to 2500 nm.

+These two examples illustrate how to run PROSPECT.
-The first example uses PROSPECT-D. The function autmatically identifies the version to be used, as LMA is defined, while brown pigments, proteins and carbon based constituents (CBC) are not defined (hence set to 0).
+The function `PROSPECT` identifies the version to be used: PROSPECT-D is used if LMA is defined, while PROSPECT-PRO is used if proteins and carbon based constituents (CBC) are defined.
+If LMA, proteins and CBC are defined simulatneously, PROSPECT-PRO is used and LMA is set to 0.

 ```r
 # Load prospect package